silentfuzzle/Cue-Masher/README.md

 ### High Priority

-* Needs ability to create a new formatted sound-keyboard definition file.
+* Needs a New option to start a new project.
 * Needs ability to edit and delete sounds.
-* Needs ability to save sound-keyboard definition files.
 * Needs a GUI to modify or delete existing sounds.
 * Needs a new text file format such as XML so that commas in sound file paths don't cause problems.
 * Needs to handle missing sound files nicer.
 * Needs an executable to run outside an IDE.
+* Needs to handle project files with invalid formats.
+* Sounds should not be playing while editing projects.
 * A bug that causes a sound effect to loop indefinitely when one or more keys are pressed quickly at the same time needs to be fixed.

 ### Low Priority